-Out of home care is the care of children 0 – 17 years who are unable to live with their primary caregivers.
-This placement of care may be short or long term and may have been arranged formally or informally.
-It may be voluntary or involuntary.
+Out-of-home care is the care of children 0 – 17 who are unable to live with their primary caregivers.
+This placement of care may be short or long term, arranged formally or informally, and voluntary or involuntary.

 Regardless of the care arrangement, the goal is to provide the index child/children with stability, safety and a sense of security